 Human beings are obsessed with leaving a record of ourselves so that future generations have some idea of what we were like.

-Enter the Time Capsule, an object specifically designed to withstand the elements and hopefully will be dug up and opened some number of years after its burial.
+Enter the Time Capsule, an object specifically designed to withstand the elements and hopefully be dug up and opened some number of years (usually pre-determined) after its burial.
 "Specifically designed" is the keyword here; anything from the past is obviously going to be of interest to an archeologist, but it only counts as a time capsule if the one burying it intended it to be as such.

 Compare Write Back to the Future

 , which is essentially this trope meets Stable Time Loop

 .
 See also Dead Man Writing